satishpatil2k13/Horton_Works-Hadoop-Tutorials/Community/T04_Import_from_Microsoft_SQL_Server_into_the_Hortonworks_Sandbox_using_Sqoop.md

 ```
 ![Alt text](./images/tutorial-04/screenshot10.png)

-Note: the schema argument is specific to the driver and must be passed at the end of the command after an empty — argument.
+Note: the schema argument is specific to the driver and must be passed at the end of the command after an empty -- (dash dash) argument.
 If you are importing from the default schema of the database (like dbo) you do not need to specify the schema with this additional argument.

 After you execute the command Hadoop is going to go to work and kick off a MapReduce job.
 You’ll see a lot of information flying past your eyes, but eventually you be left with the following results indicating your table has been successfully imported.
 (Use Shift+PageUp/PageDown if you want navigate through the command prompt information that flew past which is especially useful in debugging).